You know the feeling, don’t you?

 Using the alcohol test is a simple 5 stage process.

-• Take the breath alcohol detector out of it’s plastic wrapper. do not touch the mouthpiece – we do not want to contaminate the ets.
+- Take the breath alcohol detector out of its plastic wrapper.
+Do not touch the mouthpiece — we do not want to contaminate the tests.

 After two minutes the results of the breath alcohol detector test can be read.
 This is done by identifying the colour of the chemically coated crystals in the test.
 The colour will allow us to determine the relative Blood Alcohol Concentration (BAC).